 The UK government’s new policy to reduce bureaucracy in research institutions aims at an easy target.
-But the bonfire of administration lit by the Prime Minister’s chief adviser, Dominic Cummings, risks burning down the foundations of much-needed efforts to value the many different people on which the future health of UK R&D depends
+But the bonfire of administration lit by the Prime Minister’s chief adviser, Dominic Cummings, risks burning down the foundations of much-needed efforts to value the many different people on which the health of UK R&D depends

 Should an interest in bureaucracy be a protected characteristic?
 I think a case can be made.
 But Dominic Cummings thinks not and that is why his fingerprints are all over the government’s recent policy paper announcing its determination to reduce bureaucracy in research, innovation and higher education.

 A direct result of this policy is that universities applying for funding to the National Institute of Health Research no longer need to hold a silver Athena SWAN award affirming their commitment to gender equality.
-But the policy reaches well beyond gender equality.
+But the policy reaches even further.
 Universities are entreated not to feel under pressure to participate in any other voluntary schemes that increase bureaucracy and distract unis from their ‘core activities’.
 The schemes are not named but will include the Race Equality Charter (REC), Stonewall’s Workplace Equality Index (which aims to support LGBTQ+ people) and the government’s own Disability Confident campaign.
-The message seems clear: efforts to promote equality, to value diversity, to be inclusive are not core.
+The message seems clear: efforts to promote equality, to value diversity, or to be inclusive are not core.
 They are a bureaucratic distraction and are no longer welcome.

 Except that the message isn’t at all clear, a feature we have come to expect from the Johnson administration of which Cummings is such a central part.
-This is a surprise given Cummings’ evident prowess as a campaigner, but he has played his own prominent role, as Mr Magoo, in the confused drama of Britain’s attempts to deal with Covid-19.
+This is a surprise given Cummings’ evident prowess as a campaigner.
+But he has played his own prominent role – as Mr Magoo – in the confused drama of Britain’s attempts to deal with Covid-19.

 Of course, Cummings isn’t against all bureaucracy – just the bad bits that get in the way of delivering desirable outcomes.
 In an extremely long blogpost from 2014 he recounts story after story of how dysfunctionality within the civil service frustrated his and Michael Gove’s attempts to drive through a policy on Free Schools at the Department of Education in the early years of the Cameron-Clegg coalition of 2010-2015.
 Cummings is a disruptor, who wants to move fast and break things; his focus is on outcomes.
-To get things done at the he clearly wants to have the power to issue orders that will simply be obeyed, and to be able to fire those who fail to deliver.
+To get things done he wants the power to issue orders that will simply be obeyed, and to fire those who fail to deliver.
 He looks longingly at the executive agility enjoyed by small start-up companies and super-rich entrepreneurs like Larry Page, Peter Thiel and Elon Musk.

 And he has a point.
 There is a tendency for large organisations to fixate on process rather than outcome, and it takes visionary leadership to overcome that.
 But for all its extraordinary length and numerous hyperlinks, his analysis lacks sophistication or any evident concern for people.
 His faith in the capacity of the decentralised processes of markets and science to solve problems has some merit, but ultimately comes across as blinkered.
 The market failures that led to the banking crisis of 2007 and the imbalance of power between nations and mega-corporations like Google, Facebook and Amazon are not discussed.
-Cummings’ scientific preoccupations are centred on physics and mathematics rather than on biology and sociology, where the diffuse complexity of the systems under study snuff out the over-confidence of his pronouncements.
+Cummings’ scientific preoccupations are centred on physics and mathematics rather than on biology and sociology, where the diffuse complexity of the systems under study would soon snuff out the over-confidence of his pronouncements.

 Tellingly, there is no mention in the piece of attempts to sell his vision for educational reform, which may have been a worthy one, or to win the hearts and minds of civil servants to the cause.
 Instead there is a litany of complaints about them having the temerity to want to spend time with their families, either by working flexibly or taking a holiday now and then.
 You get the sense of a man for whom the ends justify the mean, and his means come across as pretty mean.